fabianmartins/alienattack.workshop/README.md

 ### fixACTIVITY 13 - Deploying the WebSocket for APIGateway

+We have heard that at some point someone on the management team has complained that for the game it was possible for someone to start earlier, to have some time to train, and then get into the competition.
+This manager thought this not to be fair with all gamers, and because of that there was a request to include some sort of mechanism to have all of the gamers start at the same time.

+We don’t know how much this functionality will be helpful to our application, but we want to understand how to implement it, because we are expecting to need to implement some kind of mechanism for people to interact to each other.
+We also want to provide a direct communication layer to customers to support them, so we need to understand how to implement this “push notification” mechanism.

+We have learned that this is implemeted via “websockets”, and we have the following playbook when checking the home folder of one of the former SAs.
+Go through it and let us know if you were able to deploy the required feature.

 #### **Task 1:** Create WebSocket on APIGateway
 1. Navigate to the API Gateway console
 <a href="https://console.aws.amazon.com/apigateway/home" target="_blank">here</a>.